-There is no thing such is instant learning.
-Learning to code for the first time is kind of like learning a foreign language – you will need more time to understand the context for why something is done that way.
-To do so, you have to choose one language, dig deeper into it, and see if it’s interesting for you.
-When you learn the language well, you will eventually boost your knowledge by learning another one.
+There is no such a thing as instant learning.
+Learning to code for the first time is kind of like learning a foreign language.
+You will need time to understand the context of why something is done the way it is.
+To do this, you have to choose one language, dig deeper into it, and see if it’s interesting for you.
+Learning one language will make it easier to learn any other programming language or framework.

-Now that you decided to become a developer, you have to choose do you want to become a front-end or back-end developer?
-As a front-end programmer, you need to have some artistic vision to present the data, while as a back-end developer you will have to use the logical side of programming and to love working with data.
-As you may know, knowing just one language isn’t always enough, especially if you want to become a full-stack developer one day.
-If that is your goal, you should be able to know the front-end and back-end technologies, and dig a little into testing.
+Once you decide to become a developer, you have to choose if you want to become a front-end or back-end developer.
+A front-end programmer needs to have some artistic vision to present the data on the client side.
+As a back-end developer you gotta love working with data, and focusing on the logic behind programming.
+Learning one language won’t cut it if you want to become a full-stack developer one day.
+If that is your goal, you should be familiar with the front-end and back-end technologies, and dig a little into testing.
 Quality assurance is a daily task of any successful programmer.

 Companies usually require more programming languages, but it’s important to focus on the one at the beginning.